freesewing/markdown/dev/tutorials/pattern-design/testing-your-pattern/en.md

   }}
 />

-## The antman test
+## The antperson test

-A special case of model testing is the so-called *antman test*.
+A special case of model testing is the so-called *antperson test*.
 It drafts your pattern with a set of *typical* measurements , and then drafts it again with measurements that are 1/10th of those *typical* measurements.

 It is named after [the cartoon character](https://en.wikipedia.org/wiki/Ant-Man_(film)) who can shrink, yet somehow his suit still fits.

-The purpose of the antman test is to bring out areas in your pattern where you made assumptions that will not properly scale.
+The purpose of the antperson test is to bring out areas in your pattern where you made assumptions that will not properly scale.
 Many drafting books will tell you to *add 3cm there* or *measure 2 inch to the right*.
 Those instructions don't scale, and you should avoid them.

-The best patterns will pass the antman test with 2 exact pattern.
+The best patterns will pass the antperson test with 2 exact pattern.
 One will simply be 1/10th the scale of the other.

 <Example
   sample
-  caption="Congratulations, your bib passes the antman test" pattern="tutorial" part="bib"
+  caption="Congratulations, your bib passes the antperson test" pattern="tutorial" part="bib"
   settings={{